-Graduates of the materials engineering baccalaureate program who remain within their field, as graduate students or professionals, will have within a few years of their graduation:
+Graduates of the materials engineering baccalaureate program who remain in their field, as graduate students or as professionals, will have within a few years of their graduation:

-- Demonstrated expertise in understanding the interdependence of the structure, properties, processing, and performance of materials and have utilized this interdependence in their professional activities.
+demonstrated expertise in understanding the interdependence of the structure, properties, processing, and performance of materials and have utilized the interdependence in their professional activities.

-- Demonstrated themselves capable of dealing with emerging and continuing engineering problems and their societal consequences.
+demonstrated themselves capable of dealing with emerging engineering problems and their societal consequences.

-- Demonstrated the capacity for continued learning and an enthusiasm for engagement in such learning.
+demonstrated the capacity for continued future learning and have a desire to engage in such learning.

 The Materials Science Engineering degree program at Rensselaer is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.